OpenCloudOS/nettrace/README.md

     --drop           skb drop monitor mode, for replace of 'droptrace' --sock           enable 'sock' mode
-    --drop-stack     print the kernel function call stack of kfree_skb --lifetime       the minial time to live of the skb
+    --drop-stack     print the kernel function call stack of kfree_skb --min-latency       the minial time to live of the skb

     -v               show log information
     --debug          show debug information